Guidelines on prosecuting cases involving communications sent via social media

 For domestic abuse cases, a VPS may include a complainant's concerns about safety, intimidation and the perpetrator's bail status.

-A victim can make more than one VPS and it is important that VPSs are updated, as the long-term effects of the offence on the victim will only be apparent after the passage of time.
+A victim can make more than one VPS and it is important that VPSs are updated, so that any long-term effects of the offence are captured.

 Victims are entitled to say whether they would like to read their VPS aloud in court or whether they would like it read aloud or played (if recorded) for them.